BookingSync/bookingsync-api-docs/content/guides/pricing-concepts.md

 ## Preface

-Creating bookings/reservations is a very core of the vacation rental industry, so it's important to be flexible enough to provide multiple strategies for our partners in which they can calculate the price for the of the bookings and also manage rates of the rentals.
+Creating bookings/reservations is a very core of the vacation rental industry, so it's important to be flexible enough to provide multiple strategies for our partners in which they can calculate the price of the bookings and also manage rates of the rentals.
 Here is a brief overview of the pricing concepts and strategies that could be employed by your application.

 ## Your application creates bookings